6 Ways to Get Mail When You Are Traveling by RV

 By:Jessie & Ashley Segura

-Whether you part-time RV or you’re a brand-new full-time RVer, you need to get your mail.
-Business goes on as usual whether you’re living in your Winnebago or a house, and mail is part of that routine.
+Even on an epic long-term RV trip, you still need to get your mail.
+Business goes on as usual and mail is part of that routine.

 With the busiest gift-giving season upon us, here are a few different steps to receiving mail when you don’t have a permanent address.

-1. Update Your Mailing Address Before Full-Time RVing
+1. Update Your Mailing Address Before Taking a Long-Term RV Trip

 A month before we departed, we went to the post office and updated our mailing address.
-We technically didn’t have a house anymore after getting rid of the home, vehicles, and belongings, so we reached out to our sister-in-law and my parents to ask if we could update our mailing address to their houses.
+We technically didn’t have a house anymore after getting rid of the home, vehicles, and belongings before our long RV trip.
+So we reached out to our sister-in-law and my parents to ask if we could update our mailing address to their houses.

 You definitely don’t want to let mail go to your now-rented-out house or get sent back.
 So, at the very least, you can set up your mail to be held at the post office or do a temporary address change for those shorter one-to-three-month getaways.
 Avoid the excessively long lines at the post office and file online for a temporary address change and/or to have your mail held.